Phonics: Analytic phonics and analogy phonics

 Analytic phonics does not involve pronouncing individual sounds (phonemes) in isolation and blending the sounds, as is done in synthetic phonics.
 Rather, it is taught at the word level and students learn to analyze letter-sound relationships once the word is identified.
-For example, students analyze letter-sound correspondences such as the ou spelling of /aʊ/ in shrouds.
+For example, students analyze letter-sound correspondences such as the ou spelling of /aʊ/ in shriouds.
 Also, students might be asked to practice saying words with similar sounds such as ball, bat and bite.
 Furthermore, students are taught consonant blends (separate, adjacent consonants) as units, such as break or shrouds.

 Analogy phonics is a particular type of analytic phonics in which the teacher has students analyze phonic elements according to the speech sounds (phonograms) in the word.
 One method is referred to as the onset-rime) approach.
 The onset is the initial sound and the rime is the vowel and the consonant sounds that follow it.
 For example, in the words cat, mat and sat, the rime is at.)
 Teachers using the analogy method may have students memorize a bank of phonograms, such as -at or -am.

 Teachers might also teach students about word families (e.g., can, ran, man, or may, play, say).
 When students are exposed to different word families, they are able to identify, analyze and construct different rhyming word patterns.
 An example of a student's increasing ability to construct a rhyming word pattern with the oa grapheme would be as follows: road, toad, load and goad.
 Examples of other recognizable graphemes that allow students to construct rhyming word patterns are at, igh, ew, oo, ou and air.
 More letter combinations or graphemes can be viewed in the table below to support students increasing ability to construct a rhyming word pattern of similar phonemes or speech sound: